JaeyeonKim01/JaeyeonKim01.github.io/content/publication/ncl/index.md

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).
 # Enter a publication type from the CSL standard.
-publication_types: ['paper-conference']
+publication_types: ['preprint']

 # Publication name and optional abbreviated publication name.
-publication: "*arXiv preprint"
+publication: "arXiv preprint"
 publication_short: ""

 abstract: In-context learning (ICL) describes a language model's ability to generate outputs based on a set of input demonstrations and a subsequent query.
 To understand this remarkable capability, researchers have studied simplified, stylized models.
 These studies have consistently observed long loss plateaus, during which models exhibit minimal improvement, followed by a sudden, rapid surge of learning.
 In this work, we reveal that training on multiple diverse ICL tasks simultaneously shortens the loss plateaus, making each task easier to learn.
 This finding is surprising as it contradicts the natural intuition that the combined complexity of multiple ICL tasks would lengthen the learning process, not shorten it.
 Our result suggests that the recent success in large-scale training of language models may be attributed not only to the richness of the data at scale but also to the easier optimization (training) induced by the diversity of natural language training data.